-They would surely have realised that, the more of the messages about the 12 months of the year, their Pagan past, their rising Astrological signs, and the Astral Gods depicted on these walls they understood, the more favourable their reception from their Padrone, the recently appointed Duke of Ferrara, was likely to be!
+Understanding the Pagan past, the rising Astrological signs, and the Astral Gods depicted on these walls was likely to lead to a livelier conversation and hence to a more favourable reception from their Padrone, the recently appointed Duke of Ferrara.

-Each Month is depicted in a tripartite panel, divided from the following month by a painting of a Corinthian Column similar to those supporting Borsa, and his father Niccolo’s, Regal statues in the Municipal Square.
+Each Mese (Month) is depicted in a tripartite panel, divided from the following month by a painting of a Corinthian Column.
+These columns were painted to look similar to those supporting Borsa, and his father Niccolo on their Regal statues in the Municipal Square.

 Maggio /May, painted by Francesco di Cossa, shows the astrological sign of the Gemelli (Twins) , The Greek Astrologist Tolemo identifying the twin stars Castor & Pollox, and the Greek Archer Apollo (twin son of Zeus, twin brother of Artemis.)